Imaging, Flow Cytometry & Mass Spectrometry Facility

 |640 nm||FL4 675/25||APC, Alexa647, Cy5|

-Some uses of the equipment are subject to a user fee.
+The use of equipment is subject to a user fee.
 Equipment time and services are available on an hourly-based schedule.

 Important: Because projects carried out in the facility involves pathogens, we require adherence to regulations or approvals by standard operating procedures (SOP), institutional review boards (IRB) and institutional biosafety committees (IBC) for all experiments.
 For additional questions regarding biosafety contact Jessica McCormick: office phone (973) 972-8424.